gabrielhase/livingdocs-stream/README.md

 ```
 Your server will then run at `localhost:3000`.

-You also have the option to choose different environments with the `--env` parameter. *Currently, there is no API on either staging or production that would work with this app, so don't use these environments yet.*
+You also have the option to choose different environments with the `--env` parameter. *Currently, there is no API on production that would work with this app, so don't use the production environment yet.*

 You can run the app on the IOS simulator with:
 ```